quiltingcode/pp4-craft-cafe/TESTING.md

 | &check; | Users can see a 'Delete' button next to each post made
 | &check; | On clicking 'Delete' next to a post, the user is taken to the delete-post page
 | &check; | The user can view the approval status of all their posts
-| &check; | The user can view a list of comment they have submitted successfully
+| &check; | The user can view a list of comments they have submitted successfully
 | &check; | Users who haven't written any comments, can see a message saying they have no comments
 | &check; | Users who haven't written any comments, clicking the 'here' link takes them to the craft community page
 | &check; | Clicking on the commented post title, the user is taken to the post-details page for that post